aiida-cusp/aiida-cusp/docs/source/user_guide/calculators/vasp_calculator.rst

   If a Custodian code and corresponding error handlers are defined error correction is enabled by wrapping the previously defined VASP calculation in Custodian.
   However, note that all inputs listed in this group are completely optional!
 * :ref:`Restart Options:<user-guide-calculators-vaspcalculator-inputs-restart>`
-  Available options when a calculation is restarted from a prevoius run using the remote folder of the parent calculation.
+  Available options when a calculation is restarted from a previous run using the remote folder of the parent calculation.

 .. _user-guide-calculators-vaspcalculator-inputs: